ONERAI/AIDO/README.md

 we believe a new community of users and developers of an AIDO can emerge and grow from this open- source effort as we have seen in the LLM field, to together pursue the common vision of mirroring life in the physical world on a computer with AI.

+For more information on how to build an AI-Driven Digital Organism (AIDO), please also refer to this position paper:

+Le Song, Eran Segal, and E. P. Xing, Toward AI-Driven Digital Organism: Multiscale Foundation Models for Predicting, Simulating, and Programming Biology at All Levels, A position paper, [arXiv:6027409](https://www.cs.cmu.edu/~epxing/papers/2025/AIDO.pdf), 2024.